mikuhl-dev/CommandPalette/README.md

 BINDING_ICON_RAIDTARGET1 = 137001
 ```

-If there is a dynamic action that cannot be put into bindings, you can respond to the `CommandPalette.UpdateActions` event, and add your action.
+If there is an action that does not fit as a binding, you can register a new module to add your actions.
 Example: [Titles.lua](CommandPalette/modules/Titles.lua)

-If your action is not addon specific, consider creating a [Pull Request](https://github.com/MichaelPriebe/CommandPalette/pulls) with a new [module](CommandPalette/modules) instead of creating a new addon.

 ---